open-edge-platform/app-orch-catalog/app-orch-tutorials/cirros-vm/README.md

 After importing the package, you can deploy it using the EMF Web UI.
 For more information, refer to [Setup A Deployment](https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/package_software/setup_deploy.html)

+After deploying virtualization extension and Cirros VM, you can perform life cycle operations on the Cirros VM using the EMF Web UI.
+For more information, refer to [Perform Actions on the Virtual Machines](https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/package_software/vm_actions.html)